btcrabb/SlideSeg/README.md

 Author: Brendan Crabb <brendancrabb8388@pointloma.edu>
 <hr>

-Welcome to SlideSeg, a python script that allows you to segment whole slide images into usable image chips for deep learning.
+Welcome to SlideSeg, a python module that allows you to segment whole slide images into usable image chips for deep learning.
 Image masks for each chip are generated from associated markup and annotation files.

 ## Table of Contents